cafeibit/Azure-Data-Engineering/readme.md

 * <a href="https://docs.microsoft.com/en-us/azure/data-factory/how-to-send-email">Send an email with an Azure Data Factory or Azure Synapse pipeline</a>

 * <a href="https://docs.microsoft.com/en-us/azure/data-factory/data-migration-guidance-overview">Use Azure Data Factory to migrate data from your data lake or data warehouse to Azure</a>

+## Examples by My Case Study

+### 1. To use PolyBase data loading for dedicated SQL pool in Azure Synapse Analytics and then send an email with an Azure Synapse pipeline to report the loaded result.

+#### 1.1 Design a PolyBase data loading strategy for dedicated SQL pool in Azure Synapse Analytics

+#### 1.2 Send an email with an Azure Data Factory or Azure Synapse pipeline